Pedro Abad Santos: 1941 elections

-Pedro threw his hat in the November 11, 1941 elections, running for president, alongside his vice presidential running mate, Pilar V. Aglipay (widow of the late Bishop Gregorio Aglipay) of the Republican Party, and a 23-man senatorial slate, among them Crisanto Evangelista, Juan Feleo, Jose Alejandrino, Jose Padilla Sr., Mateo del Castillo, and Norberto Nabong.
-However, he withdrew his candidacy a few weeks before the elections, citing differences with the then COMELEC, which did not grant him the right to place election watchers, after the Popular Front faction of former senator Juan Sumulong was declared the dominant minority party, instead of Abad Santos' faction.
-His slate did not fare well in the elections, losing in the vice-presidential and senatorial races.
+Prior to the 1941 Philippine presidential election, the Popular Front split into two factions: one led by Pedro Abad Santos, and another by Juan Sumulong.
+In 1941, Abad Santos, representing his faction of the Popular Front, filed his candidacy for presidency.
+Prior to the elections, His vice presidential running mate was Pilar V. Aglipay (widow of the late Bishop Gregorio Aglipay) of the Republican Party, and had a 23-man senatorial slate, among them Crisanto Evangelista, Juan Feleo, Jose Alejandrino, Jose Padilla Sr., Mateo del Castillo, and Norberto Nabong.
+However, Abad Santos withdrew his candidacy four weeks before the elections, citing that the Popular Front was denied the right to place election watchers.

+Arrest and death

-On January 25, 1942, the Japanese occupation forces arrested Pedro, Crisanto Evangelista, Guillermo Capadocia, and other Filipino leaders during a meeting at the Abad Santos residence compound in Ermita, Manila.
+On January 25, 1942, the Japanese occupation forces arrested Pedro Abad Santos, Crisanto Evangelista, Guillermo Capadocia, and other Filipino leaders during a meeting at the Abad Santos residence compound in Ermita, Manila.
 He was still incarcerated at Fort Santiago when his brother Jose, who was named Chief Justice of the Supreme Court in December of the previous year, was executed by the Japanese.

-Pedro, who was then 66 years old, would stay in prison for two years, but he was released to his family because of a failing eyesight and stomach ailment in 1944.
+Abad Santos, who was then 66 years old, would stay in prison for two years, but he was released to his family in 1944 because of a failing eyesight and stomach ailment.
 He remained under house arrest in the house of his niece Estrella Abad Santos in Paco, Manila.
 After a few months of recovery, he reported to President Jose Laurel, who refused to return him to Japanese custody.
-He was then sent to a Hukbalahap base in Minalin, Pampanga, via a boat from Pasig River to Pampang River.
+He was then sent by one of Abad Santos's assistants to a Hukbalahap base in Minalin, Pampanga, via a boat led by several AMT members from Pasig River to Pampang River.
+Abad Santos assisted in planning guerrilla activities during the trip.

-A bachelor, he joined his protégé Luis Taruc, who had founded the guerilla force Hukbo ng Bayan Laban sa Hapon (Hukbalahap) (Tagalog for People's Army Against the Japanese).

-On January 15, 1945, Pedro died from an acute ulcer with intestinal complications at the base.
+On January 15, 1945, Abad Santos died from an acute ulcer with intestinal complications at the base.
 He was buried in Minalin, but his grave is not yet found.

+Legacy

+A statue of Pedro Abad Santos was built in Heroes Hall of San Fernando, Pampanga, in 2009.
+A historical marker was installed the following year.
+City officials of San Fernando and the National Historical Commission of the Philippines have conducted wreath-laying ceremonies in honor of Abad Santos.